khulnasoft-lab/design.khulnasoft.com/doc/navigation.md

 ## Tying the navigation items to Markdown contents

-When configuring paths in the navbar, make sure that they match the Markdown contents structure.
+When configuring paths in the navigation, make sure that they match the Markdown contents structure.

 For example, if you had the following structure in the `contents/` directory: